Binge not working? Here’s what to do

 Despite requesting a new code, we still had the same issue.
 Unfortunately, the only solution we found was to try again with an alternative email address.
-It’s not the best solution, but this bug will likely be ironed out quick fast.
+It’s not the best solution, but it should work.

 Check your internet connection and device compatibility.

 There are three potential Binge issues with roughly the same solution:

 - Video network error,

 - Media playback troubles have been detected, and

 - There’s been a communication error between us and your device.

 The video network error could have two causes.
 It could either be a network connectivity issue (e.g., slow internet) or a device compatibility issue.

 First, try running a speed test under the same WiFi connection you’re attempting to stream under.